Service

 2. Surgery day

-The procedure is performed under local anaesthetic (eye drops) and typically takes 15-20 minutes per eye.
-We offer same-day procedures, including same-day sequential bilateral cataract surgery (both eyes treated during the same visit).
+The procedure is performed under local anaesthetic and typically takes 15-20 minutes per eye.
 You will be awake but comfortable throughout, and most patients describe the experience as painless.
+We also offer Immediate Sequential Bilateral Cataract Surgery (ISBCS) — both eyes treated during the same visit — for suitable patients.

 3. Recovery